kavinyao/hackab.it/_posts/2012-12-18-another-story-on-browser-incompatibility.md

+---
+layout: post
-# Another Story on Browser Incompatibility
+title: "Another Story on Browser Incompatibility"

-- pubdate: 2012-12-18
+date: 2012-12-18
-- tags: browser, javascript, css, dom, standard, incompatible, jQuery
+tags: browser javascript css dom standard incompatible jQuery
-- description: Github's then textarea mirror function had a cross-browser issue.
-This article explains why this happens and how to fix it.
+description: "Github's then textarea mirror function had a cross-browser issue.
+This article explains why this happens and how to fix it."
 ---

 It has been months since the last post of this blog was published.